PRIDE-Utilities/pride-protein-inference/README.md

-ms-data-core-api
+pride-protein-inference
 ===============

-# About mz-data-core-api
+# About pride-protein-inference

-The primary purpose of ms-data-core-api library is to provide commonly used classes and Object Model for Proteomics Experiments.
+The primary purpose of pride-protein-inference library is to provide different algorithms for protein inference in PRIDE Proteomics Experiments.
 You may also find it useful for your own computational proteomics projects.

 # How to cite it:

- * Wang, R., Fabregat, A., Ríos, D., Ovelleiro, D., Foster, J. M., Côté, R. G., ... & Vizcaíno, J. A. (2012).
-PRIDE Inspector: a tool to visualize and validate MS proteomics data.
-Nature biotechnology, 30(2), 135-137.
-[PDF File](http://www.nature.com/nbt/journal/v30/n2/pdf/nbt.2112.pdf), [Pubmed Record](http://www.ncbi.nlm.nih.gov/pubmed/22318026)
- * Perez-Riverol, Y., Wang, R., Hermjakob, H., Müller, M., Vesada, V., & Vizcaíno, J. A. (2014).
-Open source libraries and frameworks for mass spectrometry based proteomics: A developer's perspective.
-Biochimica et Biophysica Acta (BBA)-Proteins and Proteomics, 1844(1), 63-76.
-[PDF File](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3898926/) [Pubmed Record](http://www.ncbi.nlm.nih.gov/pubmed/23467006)

 # Main Features
-* Data Structures to represent AminoAcids, Mass Table, etc.
+* Data structure to handle protein inference such as Protein Groups, Peptides, Scores, Protein Inference Algorithms, etc
-* Functions to compute different Properties such as isoelectric point, retention time, sequence length and masses.
+* Functions to compute Protein Inference Algorithms.
-* Reference table of the main Ontology terms used in PRIDE-toolsuite.
-* General functionalities and data structures classes missing in JDK, such as: Tuple.
-* General functionalities like checking email format and availability.
+* Set of CVterms for Protein Inference Algorithms such as Protein Scores, PSMs scores, etc
+* Filtering PSM, Peptides and Proteins.

 # The library provides four key modules:

-* mol: contains classes describing entities at the molecular level, such as: amino acids, neutrual losses, peptides and fragment ions.
-* gui: contains several GUI components, you can use them if you want to replicate some of the features in PRIDE Inspector.
-* data: contains data structures classes are missing from JDK, such as: Tuple.
-* util: contains a selection of convenient classes.
-For examples: for formatting protein related informations, for checking Internet availability or for verify email addresses.

 **Note**: the library is still evolving, we are committed to expand this library and add more useful classes.

-# Getting ms-data-core-api
+# Getting pride-protein-inference

 The zip file in the releases section contains the PRIDE Utilities jar file and all other required libraries.